TOtto-EclipseIR/EclipseRAD-document/doc/root/Main.md

 A *Collection* is a set of somewhat related *Articles*, that stand alone rather than being part of a book.
 Technical notes are a good example of an article.

 ## Conventions

+### Navigation

+A navigation line will be at the top of each page immediately below the *Title* heading.

+...